Skip to main content

 Storage cache

-Operator-controlled.
-Holds gifted unlocks, master-quality preloads, and cohort content close to where it will play.
+Operator-controlled cold storage.
+Would hold gifted unlocks, master-quality preloads, and cohort content close to where it will play.

 Compute node